mitkox/website/README.md

 # Emerging Technologies Labs

-Welcome to the mitko x Emerging Technologies Labs website repository.
+Welcome to the mitko x labs website repository.
 This project showcases the latest advancements and projects in emerging technologies.

 ## Table of Contents